broxus/octusbridge-solana-docs/README.md

 5. What is client transaction size limit?
 The max limit in `Solana` is 1232 bytes according to [docs](https://docs.solana.com/ru/proposals/transactions-v2).
 It is very small to transfer all relays and its signatures for transfer from `Everscale` like it was done in `Ethereum` bridge.
-5. How to reuse relays keys without loading new one, specific for `Solana`?
+6. How to reuse relays keys without loading new one, specific for `Solana`?
 `Solana` [supports](https://solana-labs.github.io/solana-web3.js/classes/Keypair.html) Ed25519 Keypair, so do `Everscale`.
 We can just take the same keys.
+7. How to defend from big loss in case of emergency situation?
+We can use limits and manual approve of withdrawals from `Everscale` to `Solana` that are bigger than that limits.
+8. Who can approve over limits withdrawals?
+It can be multisig in `Everscale` or `Solana`.
+In first case approve event will be transferred through bridge.

 # Reminders for developers